TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2 file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.

+On First Start:

+You will have to do a four arrow corner calibration - press at the TIP of each arrow just ONCE.
+If you make a mistake and press the same corner twice it is likely that you will need a full reset with the nuke.uf2 file as described above because the LCD will not pick up the correct buttons being touched.

+The default LCD settings are full brightness and full blank or off.
+Change these by pressing the second Pad on the right (blue) and then press [NCT]4x (four times), then press [*Cm]2x - when *bb* shows in info bar at bottom press [678] key once, press [ADD] then [EXE].
+The LCD Brightness is then set to 25 percent.
+Do then same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.